TheKvolts/Odin/gitBasics.md

 3) use ' git commit -m "updated the files" '  to commit files.
 Needs a comment. (use git status) to view later.)

 4) use ' git push ' to send all files to GitHub.
+Yes.

 Summary
 git status